Samsung/tizen-docs/docs/platform/reference/tizen-studio/emulator-extension-guide.md

   - `X86-standard.xml` (default property)
   - `X86-standard-template-v2.xml` (UI template)

-Extension points and their associated classes allow you to extend the features of the Emulator Manager:
+Extension points and their associated classes allow you to extend the features of Emulator Manager:
 - The `Item-Factory` class extends property view items in the UI.
   - Extension point: `org.tizen.emulator.manager.ui.item.ViewItemFactory`
 - The `Option-Factory-v2` class extends launch options.